junxit/us-congress-bills-117/metadata.md

 - 2022-07-28 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.
 - 2022-07-28 — Senate Committee on Veterans' Affairs discharged by Unanimous Consent.
 - 2022-07-28 — Senate Committee on Veterans' Affairs discharged by Unanimous Consent. (consideration: CR S3789-3790)
+- 2022-07-29 — Held at the desk.
+- 2022-07-29 — Received in the House.
+- 2022-11-14 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2022-11-14 — Considered under suspension of the rules. (consideration: CR H8457-8459)
+- 2022-11-14 — DEBATE - The House proceeded with forty minutes of debate on S. 3369.
+- 2022-11-14 — Mr. Takano moved to suspend the rules and pass the bill.
+- 2022-11-17 — Considered as unfinished business. (consideration: CR H8574)
+- 2022-11-17 — Motion to reconsider laid on the table Agreed to without objection.
+- 2022-11-17 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 359 - 62, 2 Present (Roll no. 482). (text: 11/14/2022 CR H8457)
+- 2022-11-17 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 359 - 62, 2 Present (Roll no. 482).
+- 2022-12-05 — Presented to President.
+- 2022-12-05 — Presented to President.
+- 2022-12-09 — Became Public Law No: 117-226.
+- 2022-12-09 — Became Public Law No: 117-226.
+- 2022-12-09 — Signed by President.
+- 2022-12-09 — Signed by President.